Leptodactylus fallax: Breeding

 The mountain chicken has a highly unusual method of reproduction, as unlike most other amphibians which breed in water, this frog breeds in burrows around 50 cm deep.
 The breeding season starts towards the end of the dry season, usually in April when there are heavy seasonal showers, and continues to August or September.
 At the start of this period, the male frogs compete to gain access to preferred nesting sites by wrestling and making loud 'whooping' calls from forest paths and undergrowth clearings.
 The winning male occupies a nesting burrow and emits 'trilling barks' to attract a female mate.
-Once a breeding pair is formed, the male and female engage in amplexus and the female is stimulated to release a fluid, which the male makes into a foam with rapid paddles of its hind legs.
+Once a breeding pair is formed, the male and female engage in amplexus, and the female is stimulated to release a fluid, which the male makes into a foam with rapid paddles of its hind legs.
 Once the nest is built, which takes 9 to 14 hours, the male leaves the burrow to defend it from intruders, while the female lays the eggs.
 After the tadpoles have hatched, the female lays up to as many as 25,000 trophic (unfertilized) eggs upon which the tadpoles feed.
-While the young develop, which takes around 45 days, the female continuously renews the foam, only leaving the nest to feed.
-Eventually 26 to 43 froglets emerge from the nest, with the timing of this coinciding with the onset of the wet season, when there is an abundance of food.
+While the young develop over about 45 days, the female continuously renews the foam, leaving the nest only to feed.
+Eventually, 26 to 43 froglets emerge from the nest, with the timing of this coinciding with the onset of the wet season, when food is abundant.
 The mountain chicken reaches maturity at around 3 years, and has a lifespan of approximately 12 years.
 Mature females only produce one brood per season, but male frogs may father the offspring of more than one female.

 Threats and conservation

 The initial decline in the species was caused by hunting for human consumption, along with natural disasters and habitat loss.
 It was estimated that the population had fallen by more than 80 percent from 1995 to 2004.
-Nevertheless, the species still appeared to be locally common in suitable habitats up until relatively recently, but in 2002 disease appeared on Dominica and the population rapidly declined, while it appeared in 2009 on Montserrat, also causing a rapid decline.
+Nevertheless, the species still appeared to be locally common in suitable habitats up until relatively recently, but in 2002, disease appeared on Dominica and the population rapidly declined, while it appeared in 2009 on Montserrat, also causing a rapid decline.
 It is believed that tens of thousands originally lived on each of the islands inhabited by the species.
 In 2004, it was estimated that the total population possibly had fallen to 8,000 individuals, but by 2017–2019 there were less than 200 individuals on Dominica and few or none surviving in the wild on Montserrat.
 A captive breeding program is maintained by several zoos and some offspring have been returned to Montserrat where they live in an enclosure in semi-wild conditions.